jeancarlosti/jeancarlosti/README.md

 * Android : preparing [`Cupertino interface`](https://pub.dev/packages?q=cupertino)
 * iOS : preparing [`Uitableview`](https://developer.apple.com/documentation/uikit/uitableview) and [`Realm db`](https://realm.io)

+     * Context, Solutions and Problem Statement: Ticapsoriginal mainly revolves around the search page, result page and database.
+This boils down nicely to a UitableView, a View and a remote or local Database.
+Statefull components work in a similar way.
+Cupertino's interface can facilitate a seamless transition between Android and iOS.
+Efforts on mobile can be directed towards not relying on online data or just for synchronous updating.

 # Want to support the growth of Ticapsoriginal ?